BMW M8 GTE

 The BMW M8 GTE is an endurance grand tourer (GT) car constructed by the German automobile manufacturer BMW.
-It was developed in late 2016 and made its competitive début in IMSA WeatherTech SportsCar Championship and FIA WEC for the 2018 season, and thus marking BMW Motorsport's return to 24 Hours of Le Mans after a six-year hiatus.
+It was developed in late 2016 and made its competitive début in IMSA WeatherTech SportsCar Championship and the FIA World Endurance Championship for the 2018 season, and thus marking BMW Motorsport's return to 24 Hours of Le Mans after a six-year hiatus.
 The M8 GTE, which replaced the ongoing BMW M6 GTLM at the end of the 2017 season, is based on the BMW M8.
 The car was unveiled on 12 September 2017 at the Frankfurt Motor Show, Germany.

 Development

 BMW began the development, design, and construction of the M8 GTE in mid-2016.
 The first chassis was assembled in June 2017, with the first vehicle completed in July.
 The M8 GTE is the first car manufactured by BMW Motorsport from the ground up as a LM GTE homologated vehicle, rather than based on an existing design.